-So if this analogous to the 12er Shi’i pray tell us which of the “12 imams” was a traitor to Rasul Allah (saw)?
+So if this analogous to the 12er Shi’i do tell us which of the “12 imams” was a traitor to Rasul Allah (saw)?

-So after they ‘establish’ something about how the number 12 is somehow significant than comes the ahadith from Bukhari and Muslim about 12 rulers, and so forth.
+So after they ‘establish’ something about how the number 12 is somehow significant then comes the following ahadith from Bukhari and Muslim about 12 rulers, and so forth.

 Are these 12er Shi’i Imams going to have their names on 12 gates for 12 tribes of Arabs (only) numbering 12,000 each?

-The only thing analogous between the 12er Imams and the 12 disciples of Jesus, who were sent to the 12 descendant tribes of Jacob is the number 12.
+The only thing analogous between the 12er Imams and the 12 disciples of Jesus, who were sent to the 12 descendant tribes of Jacob is in fact the number 12.
+That is all.

-Now, this may not be very damaging to our Zaidi Shi’i brothers but we have clearly pulled the rug out from any idea or concept about there being anything analogous here.
+Now, this may not be very damaging to our Zaidi Shi’i brothers but we have clearly pulled the rug out from the 12er Shi’i idea about there being anything analogous here.

-Unfortunately, our respected Imams of Hadith were not infallible in their collection of hadith, they allowed hadith to slip in about 12 leaders.
-The 12er Shi’i than use hadith such as this to convert Sunni Muslims to their perspective.
+Unfortunately, our respected Imams of Hadith were not infallible in their collection of hadith, they allowed a bizarre narration about 12 leaders to slip in their corpus.